Everything you need to know about using the Disney Virtual Queue at Walt Disney World!

 Just click on the “Join Virtual Queue” button from the app homepage and you’ll be able to pre-select your party for the queue.

-As soon as the clock changes to 7 am, tap the Refresh button on this screen to try to join the Virtual Queue.
+As soon as the clock changes to 7 am, tap the Refresh button on this screen then tap “Join Virtual Queue” as quickly as you can!

 Spots in the queue sometimes disappear within seconds, so you have to be fast on the draw!